JihadMotii-REISys/rd-connect-cas-overlay/README.md

 # Deployment

 * Execute `mvn clean package`
-* Deploy resultant `target/cas.war` to a Servlet container of choice
+* Deploy resultant `target/cas.war` to a servlet container of choice.
+If it is Tomcat, you can use ant.